Jaya One: Stores and services

 Jaya One also houses Pop The Arcade, the first pop-up retail space for startups of its kind in Malaysia.

 PJ Live Arts, Selangor's first independent theatre dedicated to family and comedy shows is also located here.

-Two non-governmental organizations, Kechara Food Bank and Parents Without Partners (PWP) are also based here.
+Two non-governmental organizations, Kechara Food Bank and Parents Without Partners (PWP) are also based there.

-Former tenants include Cold Storage, Old School, Amante Nail Spa & Body Care, Blok Space, MBG Fruit Shop, Wendy's and Fuwa Fuwa Bakery Cafe.

 In addition Jaya One also contains various offices and businesses in its buildings, ranging from banks and properties to architecture firms.

 On Friday evenings, the mall opens one of its floors to roller skating.

-Parking

-With a total of 5 floors, from Ground floor to basement P4, Jaya One has up to 2,400 parking bays available, some of which are designated parking spots.
-Designated parking is included for handicaps, mothers with children, families with children, pregnant ladies, lone ladies and car poolers.
-There are two entrances into the parking bay.

-Electric car charging stations are also available, as well as a car wash in the basement.
-Moreover, valet parking is available for hire.

-Parking rates can be found on site, as well as on its website.
-A season pass and Touch 'n Go services are available.